takahideiwai/Crypto/_episodes/02-rsa.md

 {: .source}

-You can use the following python command to convert a hex string back to to a plain ASCII string.
+You can use the following python command to convert a hex string back to a plain ASCII string.

 ~~~
-$ python2.7  -c ’print("4120746f702073656372657421".decode("hex"))’
+$ python  -c ’print("4120746f702073656372657421".decode("hex"))’
 A top secret!
 ~~~
 {: .language-bash}